Hurricane Dorian threatens disaster in the Bahamas as tropical storm watches issued for coastal Florida

 Models show the hurricane staying in the Bahamas for 24 hours or longer, lowering the storm's intensity before its makes a right turn and heads north, CNN Meteorologist Chad Myers said.
 He said it's "almost like using your blinker for 24 hours and than finally making the turn."

-The tropical storm watches for the east coast of Florida stretch from Deerfield Beach to Sebastian Inlet, the NHC said.
+The tropical storm watches for the east coast of Florida stretch from Deerfield Beach to Sebastian Inlet, the NHC said in an 8 p.m. advisory.
+The next advisory is expected at 11 p.m.

 Dorian's forecast track has become murky for the United States.
 While landfall is possible along the East Coast from Florida to the Carolinas, many models project it staying just off Florida's coast Tuesday, then skirting the coasts of Georgia and North and South Carolina, with any landfall as yet uncertain.